Roadmap to this page

 2.

-Making Gaza uninhabitable for those who survive and destroying the fabric of Palestinian society (including by intentionally starving the entire civilian population, destroying nearly all sources of food and clean water, systematically attacking nearly every single hospital while killing, disappearing, and torturing health care workers, and attacking 92% of houses, 95% of schools, hundreds of mosques, and so on.
-There simply is nothing left to sustain life in Gaza.
+Making Gaza uninhabitable for those who survive and destroying the fabric of Palestinian society (including by intentionally starving the entire civilian population, destroying nearly all sources of food and clean water, systematically attacking nearly every single hospital while killing, disappearing, and torturing health care workers, and attacking 92% of houses, 95% of schools, hundreds of mosques, destroying roads, bakeries, greenhouses, agricultural fields, universities, sewage treatment plants, etc).

 3.